 In a primary transaction, the seller enters into a lease agreement where all operational and financial responsibility of the property remains with the seller.
 The most common lease terminology to qualify such type of lease is “triple net lease”.
 Under a triple net lease, the tenant is responsible for:

-Lastly, a sale-leaseback investment features the ownership of an asset and as such provides strong downside protection, which closely matches the downside protection enjoyed by the bond investor.
-In a bankruptcy process, if the tenant elects to assume the lease, the sale leaseback investment’s cash flow stream is often unaffected, and its value may increase as the company exiting bankruptcy posts a stronger balance sheet and therefore a better credit.
+Lastly, a sale-leaseback investment features the ownership of an asset and as such provides strong downside protection similar to senior secured bond investors. as is.
+If assumed, the sale-leaseback investment’s cash flow stream is often unaffected, and its value may actually increase as the company exiting bankruptcy posts a stronger balance sheet and therefore a better credit.
 If the lease is rejected, the investor may sue to recover damages alongside other creditors while retaining title to the property.
 The property may be either held, re-leased or sold.
 The ownership of strategic or mission critical operating facilities offers a high recovery rate in bankruptcy processes.

 The table below summarizes certain aspects of a sale-leaseback transaction relevant to a traditional bond or loan.